TeamRizu/outfox-wiki/content/dev/actors/ActorsLua-Anatomy+Structure.md

+---
+title: Anatomy of a Lua actor
+weight: 3
+---

 <!-- TODO: This is just getting started.
 If you've got ideas for this, please help out! -->
-# Anatomy of a Lua Actor

 Every actor in SM5 follows a standart general structure, with ActorFrames being more flexible in how they're constructed.